roostergrin/front-end-dev-test/README.md

   npm start
 </pre>

-<em>NOTE: You will need node and npm on your machine if you choose to use the supplied server</em>
+<em>NOTE: You will need node and npm on your machine if you choose to use the supplied server, also for hosting you will need to set up yourself.</em>

 ## Instructions